The Architecture of Being

 Couleurs du Soleil

-These compositions are therefore more than mere collections of music; they are journeys into the heart of the philosophy.
-Each is an invitation to experience this world in its most ethereal form—to hear the cadence of a life composed as art.
+These soundscapes are, therefore, more than mere collections of music; they are journeys into the heart of the philosophy.
+Each is an invitation to experience this world in its most ethereal form—to hear the cadence of enduring meaning.

 Studies